jaswingumpella/codevision/README.md

 The service starts on `http://localhost:8080`.

+### Package the React frontend into the backend

+Running `mvn -f backend/pom.xml -pl api -am package` now:

+- Executes `npm install` and `npm run build` inside `frontend/`.
+- Copies the generated Vite `dist/` bundle (including `index.html` and hashed assets) into `backend/api/target/classes/static`, which is the Spring Boot resources folder.
+- Bakes the SPA into the runnable jar/containers so hitting `http://localhost:8080/` serves the React UI and delegates API calls to the same origin.

+Pass `-Dskip.frontend=true` if you only want to build the backend (for example, while iterating on ingestion logic).

 ### Run the backend with Docker

 Build the container image defined in [`Dockerfile`](Dockerfile) and start it with a volume for the persistent H2 database/diagram cache: